pi-hole/docs/docs/guides/caddy-configuration.md

 }
 ```

-In this case I've chosen to also add blackhole and pi.hole as valid names to open the admin page with.
+In this case, I've chosen to also add blackhole and pi.hole as valid names to open the admin page with.

 Finally, restart your Caddy server: `sudo service caddy restart`